Doradx/CNKI-PDF-RIS-Helper/doc/README-SCI-RIS-Helper.md

 # Notice
 When you use this script, we will collect the DOI, RIS, and PDF URLs of articles anonymously, which should be known before using it.
+You can only turn it off by removing the relevant code.
-There is no way to turn this off for now, so if you mind, please do not use this script.
+If you mind, please do not use this script.

 # Based on
 - https://citation.crosscite.org/docs.html